axibase/atsd/api/data/messages/examples/query/messages-query-min-max-iso-date.md

 ## Description

 Query for all dates.
-Select last message with `LIMIT = 1`.
+Select last message with `limit` parameter set to `1`.
 The database can store messages dated `1970-01-01T00:00:00.001Z` and later.

 ## Request